 WordPress uses a file called wp-cron.php as a virtual cron job, or scheduled task in order to automate things like publishing scheduled posts, checking for plugin or theme updates, sending email notifications and more.

-By default WordPress is setup to call wp-cron.php everytime someone visits your WordPress website, to basically ask "do I have anything to do?"
+By default WordPress is set up to call wp-cron.php every time someone visits your WordPress website when a scheduled task is present, to basically ask “is it time to do anything yet?”.

 Disable default wp-cron.php behavior